-FCS_SSHS_EXT.1.4 The TSF shall ensure that the SSH transport implementation uses the following encryption algorithms and rejects all other encryption algorithms: aes128-ctr, aes128-c
+FCS_SSHS_EXT.1.4 The TSF shall ensure that the SSH transport implementation uses the following encryption algorithms and rejects all other encryption algorithms: aes128-ctr, aes256-ctr.

-FCS_SSHS_EXT.1.5 The TSF shall ensure that the SSH public-key based authentication implementation uses ecdsa-sha2-nistp256, ecdsa-sha2-nistp384, ecdsa-sha2-nistp521 as its public key algorithm(s) and rejects all other public key algorithms.
+FCS_SSHS_EXT.1.5 The TSF shall ensure that the SSH public-key based authentication implementation uses ecdsa-sha2-nistp256, ecdsa-sha2-nistp384, ecdsa-sha2-nistp521, rsa-sha2-256, rsa-sha2-512 as its public key algorithm(s) and rejects all other public key algorithms.

-FCS_SSHS_EXT.1.6 The TSF shall ensure that the SSH transport implementation uses hmac-sha2-256, AEAD_AES_128_GCM, AEAD_AES_256_GCM, implicit as its MAC algorithm(s) and rejects all other MAC algorithm(s).
+FCS_SSHS_EXT.1.6 The TSF shall ensure that the SSH transport implementation uses hmac-sha2-256 as its MAC algorithm(s) and rejects all other MAC algorithm(s).

-FCS_SSHS_EXT.1.7 The TSF shall ensure that ecdh-sha2-nistp256 and no other methods are the only allowed key exchange methods used for the SSH protocol.
+FCS_SSHS_EXT.1.7 The TSF shall ensure that diffie-hellman-group15-sha512 and no other methods are the only allowed key exchange methods used for the SSH protocol.

-FCS_SSHS_EXT.1.8 The TSF shall ensure that within SSH connections, the same session keys are used for a threshold of no longer than one hour, and each encryption key is used to protect no more than one gigabyte of data.
-After any of the thresholds are reached, a rekey needs to be performed.
+FCS_SSHS_EXT.1.8 The TSF shall ensure that within SSH connections the same session keys are used for a threshold of no longer than one hour, and no more than one gigabyte of transmitted data.
+After either of the thresholds are reached, a rekey needs to be performed.

-6.1.2.11 FCS_TLSC_EXT.1 TLS Client Protocol Without Mutual Authentication and no other ciphersuites
+6.1.2.10 FCS_TLSC_EXT.1 TLS Client Protocol